 - Twenty-one videos on topics which include:

-- Also: Interactive Tests, Exercises, Assignments, One-on-One feedback with evaluator.
+- Also: Interactive Tests, Exercises, Assignments, One-On-One feedback with an evaluator.

 - This course qualifies as the Lyric Lab element of the

 - Academy for New Musical Theatre’s Core Curriculum.